Relativistic entanglement of two particles driven by continuous product momenta

-where we used (\ref{eq:theOrthogonalityConditionImproperSpinMomentum}).
-Because the final spin state $\rho^{\Lambda}_S$ is mixed in general, we will use concurrence to quantify its degree of entanglement.
-Concurrence $C$ of a bipartite state $\rho$ of two qubits is defined as
+Entanglement will be quantified by using the concurrence $C(\rho)$.
+This is necessary since the final spin state $\rho^\Lambda$ is generally mixed.
+Concurrence of a bipartite state $\rho$ of two qubits is defined as

 where the $\lambda_i$ are square roots of eigenvalues of a non-Hermitian matrix $\rho \widetilde{\rho}$ in decreasing order and

 with $\sigma_y$ a Pauli matrix, is the spin-flipped state with the complex conjugate $^*$ taken in the standard basis~\cite{wootters_entanglement_1998}.